About BGP with Azure VPN Gateway

-This article provides an overview of BGP (Border Gateway Protocol) support in Azure VPN Gateways.
+This article provides an overview of BGP (Border Gateway Protocol) support in Azure VPN Gateway.

 BGP is the standard routing protocol commonly used in the Internet to exchange routing and reachability information between two or more networks.
 When used in the context of Azure Virtual Networks, BGP enables the Azure VPN Gateways and your on-premises VPN devices, called BGP peers or neighbors, to exchange "routes" that will inform both gateways on the availability and reachability for those prefixes to go through the gateways or routers involved.
 BGP can also enable transit routing among multiple networks by propagating routes a BGP gateway learns from one BGP peer to all other BGP peers.

 Why use BGP?

 BGP is an optional feature you can use with Azure Route-Based VPN gateways.
 You should also make sure your on-premises VPN devices support BGP before you enable the feature.
 You can continue to use Azure VPN gateways and your on-premises VPN devices without BGP.
 It is the equivalent of using static routes (without BGP) vs. using dynamic routing with BGP between your networks and Azure.

 There are several advantages and new capabilities with BGP:

 With BGP, you only need to declare a minimum prefix to a specific BGP peer over the IPsec S2S VPN tunnel.
 It can be as small as a host prefix (/32) of the BGP peer IP address of your on-premises VPN device.
 You can control which on-premises network prefixes you want to advertise to Azure to allow your Azure Virtual Network to access.